Strict irreducibility of Markov chains and ergodicity of skew products: Introduction

-The results of this work will appear also in the diploma thesis of one of the authors (P.\@ L.), supervised by the other two authors (F.\@ P.) and (E.\@ Z.).
+The results of this work also appeared in the diploma thesis of one of the authors (P.\@ L.), supervised by the other two authors (F.\@ P.) and (E.\@ Z.).
 This diploma project was pivotal to extend the setting under consideration from Markov shifts over countable state spaces to Markov shifts over arbitrary measurable state spaces.

 The paper is organized as follows: Section \ref{SectionPrelim} recalls some preliminaries on Markov operators and dynamical systems.
-In Section \ref{SectionStrictIrreducibility} we fix the setting and give a definition of strict irreducibility for Markov kernels.
+In Section \ref{SectionStrictIrreducibility} we fix the setting and give a definition of strict irreducibility for Markov kernels, cf. Definition \ref{DefStrictIrreducibility}.
 Section \ref{SectionSkewProduct} is devoted to the proof of our main result, Theorem \ref{main}.
-Finally, in Section \ref{SectionErgodicTheorem}, we derive two versions of the ergodic theorem for random transformations, which are driven by Markov chains, see Theorems \ref{random} and \ref{random2}.
+Finally, in Section \ref{SectionErgodicTheorem}, we derive two versions of the random ergodic theorem for transformations, which are selected by Markov chains, see Theorems \ref{random} and \ref{random2}.